princekaushik/Predicting-Credit-Card-Spend-Identifying-Key-Drivers/README.md

 ## Data Availability:
- Data for the case are available in xlsx format.
+* Data for the case are available in xlsx format.
- The data have been provided for 5000 customers.
+* The data have been provided for 5000 customers.
- Detailed data dictionary has been provided for understanding the data in the data.
+* Detailed data dictionary has been provided for understanding the data in the data.
- Data is encoded in the numerical format to reduce the size of the data however some of the variables are categorical.
+* Data is encoded in the numerical format to reduce the size of the data however some of the variables are categorical.
 You can find the details in the data dictionary.

 ## Data Prepration
- Exploring Dataset.
+* Exploring Dataset.
- Dealing with Duplicate values, Null Values, Missing values, Outliers.
+* Dealing with Duplicate values, Null Values, Missing values, Outliers.
- Seperating data into Numeric features and Categorical Features.
+* Seperating data into Numeric features and Categorical Features.
- Generating Data Audit Report for both Numerical and Categorical
+* Generating Data Audit Report for both Numerical and Categorical

 ### EDA
- Box Plot
+* Box Plot
- Anova test for Variable reduction
+* Anova test for Variable reduction

 ### Converting Categorical features to numeric for machine learning
- Label Encoder
+* Label Encoder
- Merging both numeric & categorical variable
+* Merging both numeric & categorical variable

 ## Machine learning Models
- VIF for variable reduction
+* VIF for variable reduction
- Seperating Data set into Train and Test Dataset
+* Seperating Data set into Train and Test Dataset
- Random Forest for variable reduction
+* Random Forest for variable reduction
-** Linear Regression**
+*  Linear Regression
-** Lasso**
+*  Lasso
-** Ridge**
+*  Ridge
-** ElasticNet**
+* ElasticNet
-** Gradient Boosting**
+* Gradient Boosting